rohitkjohnedu/my_yade/README.rst

 - yade launch ok with python3, generating/launching triax ok
 - yade --test all ok
 - yade --test all ok with python2 (-DUSE_PYTHON3=OFF)
+- yade --checks almost ok with python2 and python3 (but the only issue is not related to python version)

 **Known bugs/todos**